A characterization of equivalent martingale measures in a renewal risk model with applications to premium calculation principles: The characterization

-The following proposition shows that after changing the measure the process $S$ remains a compound renewal one if the Radon-Nikod\'{y}m derivative has the ``right" structure on each $\sigma$-algebra $\F_t$.
+The following proposition shows that after changing the measure the process $S$ remains a compound renewal one if the Radon--Nikod\'{y}m derivative has the ``right'' structure on each $\sigma $-algebra $\mathcal{F}_{t}$.
 To formulate it, we use the following notation and assumption.